Why Feminine Hygiene Is So Important And What To Do About It

 - Use a clean razor: We cannot overemphasize the importance of this.
 It is also crucial that you do not share razors because it increases the risk of you catching a blood-transmitted infection from someone else.

-- Use a shaving cream because it reduces the friction between the blade and your vulva - reducing the risk of getting cut.
+- Use a shaving cream because it reduces the friction between the blade and your lady parts - reducing the risk of getting cut.

 - Don’t be in a hurry to finish shaving.
 Rushing can increase the risk of you getting cut.